 -loosen soil between plants

--place mulch between plants. leaving a space around stems/crowns/base of plants to prevent rotting.
+-place mulch or compost or both (compost first) between plants. leaving a space around stems/crowns/base of plants to prevent rotting.

 Perennials: (they come back each year)